Where to Donate Toys – Know the Best Places

 Police officers and firefighters often carry small dolls or stuffed animals to console frightened and wounded children on the incident scene.
 And, to provide this service, most local government departments depend on contributions from the public.
 So get in touch with the nearest police and fire stations to see if they’d like some gently used toys.
 Departments serve as drop-off sites for toys, coats, and other donations during the holidays.

-You may donate gently used toys, including electronics, stuffed animals, dolls, and other products, to any of these organizations.
+You may donate gently used toys, including electronics, stuffed animals, dolls, and other products, to any of these organisations.
 You will feel satisfied that toys that made your kid happy will be appreciated and enjoyed by another…

 Also Read: